jason-dour/cloud-hugo/README.md

   * Need to find way to let Hugo handle Mermaid and Graphviz a bit more "natively" than is presently possible.
   * Current Thinking
     * Use fenced code blocks, as VS Code editor will (with extensions) parse and display them which brings us closer to the published content in the preview window.
 Then have as part of the info string for the fenced code block a variable that will control whether displayed as code or parsed by Graphviz/Mermaid CLI.
 Looking at code now.
-    * PRO - Uses CommonMark standard Markdown.
+    * **PRO** - Uses CommonMark standard Markdown.
 Anything CommonMark-compliant should be able to parse the source Markdown files.
-    * Drawback - This is a very VS Code focused mindset.
+    * **CON** - This is a very VS Code focused mindset.
 Grr.
-Content, not format.
-Content, not tool.
+Fundamental #1.
 May have to scrap this path.
 * Hugo fork?
   * It may be necessary to maintain a fork of Hugo for some of my goals.
-  * Lack of an exec() handler, lack of integrated Graphviz/Mermaid support...these are hurdles that likely can be overcome with minimal code effort.
+  * Lack of an exec() handler, lack of integrated Graphviz/Mermaid support...these are hurdles that likely can be overcome with some coding effort.
   * Given the current state of conversation with Hugo developers, it is doubtful that a more generic exec framework is in the cards any time soon.
   * Presently evaluating the likelihood I can code this.